skcript/watchman/README.md

 # Watchman
-A Watchdog that pings file changes to endpoints of your choice.
+A Watchdog that pings file changes to an API of your choice.

 ### Default YAML config
 ```